Mistralys/microsite/README.md

 # Microsite

-Base skeleton for custom PHP-based tools with a web based interface based on Bootstrap 4.
+Skeleton for custom PHP-based tools with a Bootstrap 4 web interface.

 Microsite was developed specifically to have a common featureset for the kind of custom tools a PHP developer needs in his daily work.
 It can be installed via composer, and offers most features a web interface needs.
 It does not support user authentication: that's beyond the scope of the package.